RagnarB83/ash-documentation/docs/molcrys.rst

 =================================================
 MOLCRYS: Automatic QM/MM for Molecular Crystals
 =================================================
-The molecular crystal QM/MM method in Yggdrasill is based on the work described in articles by Bjornsson et al.[1,2].
+The molecular crystal QM/MM method in Ash is based on the work described in articles by Bjornsson et al.[1,2].

 The method allows one to easily incorporate solid-state effects into quantum chemical calculations of molecules via an automatic